In this post, you will see a craft show checklist that will help you to have craft show success!

 Craft Show Checklist

-The craft shows I am attending this year are in Greece, local to where I live and attended by a mix of artists and craftspeople from all over the world.
+The craft shows I have attended have been home to a mix of artists and craftspeople from all over the world.

-This will allow me to see a different audience to what I have seen before.
+This allows us to see a different audience from what we have seen before.

-I am always happy to receive feedback on my work and people do tell you if they have any criticisms.
+We should always be happy to receive feedback on our work and people do tell you if they have any criticisms.

 Take a look at my top 5 tips on what to do to ensure that you have a craft show success!